 - The "2 sec" self-timer setting is best when shooting with a slow shutter speed, because it helps to avoid blurring of images due to hand movement. - The following functions are not available for use in combination with the Triple Self-timer.
-Business Shot, movie recording functions
+BEST SHOT recording ("Business Cards and Documents", "Whiteboard, etc.", "Old Photo"), movie recording functions